 Following are the key differences between WordPress vs WebFlow:

-- Webflow allows you maximum design flexibility, while WordPress is subject to templates or scratch coding.
-WordPress code can be damaged by the large need for plug-ins, while webflow is clean and good in its consistency, webflow is pricey, depending on the package you choose, while wordpress is free and you only have to pay for your accommodation.
+- Webflow allows maximum design flexibility, while WordPress is subject to templates or scratch coding.
+The large need for plug-ins can damage wordPress code; while Webflow is clean and consistent, web flow is pricey, depending on the package you choose, while wordpress is free, and you only have to pay for your accommodation.
 Webflow has a drag & drop page builder, while you need a plugin to allow this with wordpress

-- Webflow also comes with its own built-in ecommerce engine that allows users to create and create high-performance shops.
-The framework brings the user in charge of the process of web creation by following all steps from the outset to the last publication of the web store.
-Whilst the CMS does not have an integrated eCommerce engine, its growth potential is realized by the use of niche-specific plugins
+- Webflow also has a built-in ecommerce engine allowing users to create high-performance shops.
+The framework brings the user in charge of the web creation process by following all steps from the outset to the last publication of the web store.
+While the CMS does not have an integrated eCommerce engine, its growth potential is realized using niche-specific plugins.

 - WordPress provides more efficient and flexible choices when it comes to blogging.
 This is a product of the system’s comprehensive integration options.
-Webflow is not lagging behind the CMS, as are its blogging possibilities.
+Webflow is still catching up to the CMS and its blogging possibilities.

-- WordPress seems to be a more economic solution and the use of the platform can lead to higher project costs, particularly if you need a unique and powerful online website.
-In this case, more premium plugins and reliable hosting facilities are required.
+- WordPress is a more economical solution, and using the platform can lead to higher project costs, particularly if you need a unique and powerful online website.

 WordPress vs WebFlow Comparison Table